 RISE students and staff work collaboratively to coordinate on-campus and off-campus programs that focus on helping students to develop friendships and to have fun.
 The RISE program often collaborates with other offices to design and implement programs.
 Some past RISE programs have included:

-The RISE program has a student house leader and is overseen by Andy Hileman, Assistant Director for the Office of Residential Education.
-If you have questions concerning the RISE program please contact Andy Hileman.
+The first-year RISE program is overseen by Brooke Gutschick, Assistant Director for the Office of Residential Education.
+If you have questions regarding the first-year RISE program please contact Brooke Gutschick.